fata-cmd/gbdc/README.md

 GBDC provides benchmark instance identifiers, feature extractors, and instance transformers for several problem domains, including propositional satisfiability (SAT) and optimization (MaxSAT), as well as Pseudo-Boolean Optimization (PBO).
 A description of the supported domains, feature extractors, and instance transformers can be found in the [documentation](https://udopia.github.io/gbdc/doc/Index.html).

-## Build Dependencies and Installation Instructions
+## Installation

-* GBDC uses `libarchive` for reading from a large variety of compressed formats (in some systems provided by the package `libarchive-dev`).
-* Some GBDC functions use an [IPASIR](https://github.com/biotomas/ipasir) SAT Solver.
-GBDC's build-system pulls the external SAT Solver [CaDiCaL](http://fmv.jku.at/cadical/) by A. Biere (MIT licensed).
+GBDC relies on `libarchive` for reading from a wide array of compressed formats, typically provided by the `libarchive-dev` package in most systems.
+Additionally, certain GBDC functions utilize an [IPASIR](https://github.com/biotomas/ipasir) SAT Solver.
+GBDC's build system also automatically fetches the external SAT Solver [CaDiCaL](http://fmv.jku.at/cadical/) by A. Biere, which is licensed under MIT.

+### Steps:
+1. **Install Libarchive**
+   - For Ubuntu: `apt install libarchive-dev`
+   - For macOS: `brew install libarchive`

+2. Inside the directory containing this repository run the installation script `install-pymod.sh`.

+### Experimental:
+The PyPI package `gbdc` contains pre-built distributions that can be installed via `pip install gbdc`.
+However, please note that some platform-specific distributions may be missing and that existing ones have not undergone extensive testing yet.

 <!-- #### Shipped Dependencies